SolidCharity/saasadmin/README.md

 This is a tool to provide the administration for publishing your Software as a Service.

 This software is brought to you by SolidCharity.
-We use it to publish OpenPetra as a Service.
+We use it to publish OpenPetra and other Open Source Software as a Service.

 WARNING: this is work in progress!
 We have just started.
-Stay tuned for the first version ready for production!
+Quite a number of features is still missing.

 Feature Description